Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Theoretical framework

+Moreover, most relevant is that we observe noisy measurements only on the sum of the system of signals of the individual emitters and not for each emitter separately, i.e., marginally.
+Therefore, we only have access to the sum process $(S_k)_{k\in\mathbb{N}}$ on the finite state space $[\ell\,] := \{ 0,\dots, \ell \}$ given by

-We begin with a discussion of conditions for the sum process $(S_k)_{k\in\mathbb{N}}$ to be again a homogeneous Markov chain.
-For this the lumping property turns out to be a sufficient criterion, see \cite[Chapter~6.3]{kemeny1976}.
+Note that the sum process starts with $S_1$ to restrict the influence of the initial distribution of $(X_k)_{k\in\mathbb{N}_0}$.
+The process $(S_k)_{k\in\mathbb{N}}$ can be seen as counting how many signals are in state ``$1$'', i.e., how many channels are open in the case of ion channels, at each discretized time point $k\in\mathbb{N}$.
+In general, this process is difficult to characterize, however, under certain conditions, the sum process $(S_k)_{k\in\mathbb{N}}$ is again a homogeneous Markov chain.
+For this, the lumping property turns out to be a sufficient criterion, see \cite[Chapter~6.3]{kemeny1976}.